3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 * Java JRE or JDK >= 1.8
 * @citydbName@ version @citydbVersion@ on
   - Oracle Spatial DBMS >= 10G R2 with Spatial or Locator option
-  - PostgreSQL DBMS >= 9.1 with PostGIS extension >= 2.0
+  - PostgreSQL DBMS >= 9.3 with PostGIS extension >= 2.0

 The @name@ can be run on any platform providing appropriate Java support.
 It has been tested on the following platforms:
-  - Microsoft Windows XP, Vista, Windows 7, 8, 8.1, 10
+  - Microsoft Windows XP, Vista, Windows 7, 8, 10
-  - Apple Mac OS X 10.9, 10.11
+  - Apple Mac OS X 10.9, 10.11, macOS 10.12, 10.13
-  - Ubuntu 14, 15
+  - Ubuntu 14 - 18

 5. (Un)Installation
 -------------------

-It is recommended to use the universal installer to unpack the
+It is recommended to use the universal installer to setup the
-@name@ application files to your local computer.
+@name@ application on your local computer.
 The universal installer will guide you through the steps of the installation process.
 Afterwards, you can immediately run the application (see next section).

-When you successfully install the @name@, an uninstaller is automatically generated in the 'uninstaller' subfolder of the installation folder.
+When you successfully install the @name@, an uninstaller is automatically generated in the 'uninstaller' subfolder of the installation directory.
 Please use this uninstaller in order to remove the @name@ application files from your computer.
-Alternatively, you can simply delete the entire installation folder.
+Alternatively, you can simply delete the entire installation directory.

 6. Running the application